 These provisions apply for members with defined benefits at 12 May 2009.

 However, any other concessional contributions you may have in the relevant financial year may be subject to additional tax as they are not protected by the grandfathering arrangements.
-For instance, any salary sacrifice contributions or contributions from another employer made to your AvSuper accumulation account will be reported to the ATO and will count as excess contributions.
+For instance, any salary sacrifice contributions or additional contributions from your current or secondary employer made to your AvSuper accumulation account will be reported to the ATO and will count as excess contributions.